 Understanding your customer’s needs will help you and your business to devise ways to provide better services and develop products that will adequately meet their needs.

-To increase your knowledge of the industry, your competitors and clients set aside some time to learn more about the business.
+To increase your knowledge of the industry, your competitors and clients, set aside some time to learn more about the business.
 Attend training and network with your counterparts in other establishments to abreast yourself of what’s happening in the business world.
 Conduct regular surveys to get to know your clients better and discover how you can help them.
+Knowing more will also help you feel more confident.

 Emotional Intelligence (EI) refers to your ability to understand both your emotions and those of others.
 Proper use of this ability will help you manage people in a way that improves your business.

-Your ability to understand and relate with people’s emotions can help improve communication with others including your clients and motivate them to take specific action.
+Your ability to understand and relate to people’s emotions can help improve communication with others, including your clients, and motivate them to take specific action.
 This helps to run your business smoothly and improve external and internal relations with people.
+As such, upping your EI is a very valuable personal development goal.

-Start by observing yourself as well as others and try to understand why you or the person you are observing acts the way they do.
+Start by observing yourself as well as others.
+The idea is to try understanding why you or the person you are observing acts the way they do.
 Test drive your findings by engaging them in conversations.
 Are you able to soothe their anger, reduce their stress or motivate them to be more productive?

 Who doesn’t want to be heard and understood?
 You create a good impression when you give someone a listening ear.
 Good listeners are good speakers.
 Taking time to carefully listen to your coworkers or clients will expose you to information or details that will enable you to do your job well and serve your customer better.